 Basket Weaving in Italy – Il Cestaio in Abruzzo

-Behind every handmade basket lies an infinite world of skills and experience of manual ability, also as deep knowledge of nature.
-The art of weaving is linked to the places and characteristic plants of each territory such as branches of willow, hazelnut, elm, chestnut, olive, and so on.
+Behind every handmade basket lies an infinite world of skills and experience of manual ability, as well as deep knowledge of nature.
+The art of weaving is linked to the places and characteristic plants of each territory, such as branches of willow, hazelnut, elm, chestnut, olive, and so on.
+Continue reading to learn more about this fascinating aspect of Abruzzo culture.
+If you will be traveling in the Abruzzo region, consider joining us for an Abruzzo Custom Tour.

-Moreover, the harvesting and weaving moments depend on respecting the right lunar calendar and the seasonal climate: In this way, the plants get not ruined, and this also prevents the basket from becoming worm-eaten.
+Moreover, the harvesting and weaving moments depend on respecting the right lunar calendar and the seasonal climate.
+In this way, the plants are not ruined, and this also prevents the basket from becoming worm-eaten.

 The goal is to create useful and durable containers over time.
 No paint is used to give colour to the artifacts.
 Instead, the shades are given naturally, depending on the used materials.
 When and if they break, they go back to nature, decomposing completely with the help of land, water, and wind.